BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line_advanced/examples.md

 ### Circular audio analyzer

+A cool circular audio analyzer using one line.
+Uses `GreasedLineTools.GetCircleLinePoints` to get the points.
+Setting to dash mode creates the line section.
+Adding some calm colors and animating the colors texture's uv in the other direction as the circle is rotating results to static colors on the circle.
+Modify the `widths` of the line according the audio frequencies and you get the audio analyzer.
+Finally add some particles to make it cooler.

 <Playground id="#H1LRZ3#232" title="Circle audio analyzer" description="A circle shaped audio analyzer with GreasedLine." />

 ### Light speed